oroinc/documentation/crm/user_guide/records/manage_records.rst

 You can review the history of a specific record if you have the corresponding permissions.
 Click on the **Change History** link on the top right of the record page to open the dialog window.
 If the record has been modified in any way, you will see who, how and when updated it.

 .. image:: /user_guide/img/getting_started/data_management/view/view_history.png
+   :alt: Open the dialog window by clicking on the change history link

 .. image:: /user_guide/img/records/change_history.png
+   :alt: Change history window

 Share Records
 -------------